hellopath/React-Flux-Pages-Boilerplate/README.md

 Libs

 ```
-bower install
+$ bower install
-npm install
+$ npm install

+// For development
-gulp (for development)
+$ gulp
+// For production
-gulp deploy (for production) It creates a new folder deploy to the root, with all the files ready to deploy
+// It creates a new folder deploy to the root, with all the files ready to deploy
+$ gulp deploy
 ```